Our Story

 Read More

-During the pandemic, our team in Inspirasi huddled and re-examined work and learning environments in our schools as well as others across the globe.
+During the pandemic, our team at Inspirasi Schools huddled and re-examined work and learning environments in our schools as well as others across the globe.
 We saw how communities became more health conscious than ever before.
 Therefore in our schools we always advocate stringent health and safety policies in our daily activities.

 Facility management in Inspirasi schools is not just about painting walls and replacing tiles.
 It is about building our expertise around health and hygiene.
 Our schools work with independent safety auditors to ensure good health and safety standards.

 We have all now seen the vulnerability of our environment.
-Inspirasi school designs levitate to eco-friendly concepts as we understand the role of our infra-structure in helping accelerate carbon-foot print reduction.
+Inspirasi school designs levitate to eco friendly concepts as we understand the role of our infra-structure in helping accelerate carbon-footprint reduction.
 Recycling is emphasised.
 Each time we open a new school, we look at efficiency around our features and operations that will support the United National Sustainable Goals (UNSDGs).

-When we establish an Inspirasi school, our team looks to the careful design of space to ensure sterile and unused areas are activated to reduce densities.
-These are turned into pleasant, green areas that will prevent over-crowding and allow the students to spread out and just to hang out.
+When we establish an Inspirasi School, our team looks to the careful design of space to ensure sterile and unused areas are activated to reduce densities.
+These are turned into pleasant, green areas that will prevent overcrowding and allow the students to spread out and just to hang out.
 These spaces are also carefully composed for ease of movement promoting meaningful connection and collaboration without crowding.
-We aim for every Inspirasi school to be accredited with local green building councils.
+We aim for every Inspirasi School to be accredited with local green building councils.

 Inspirasi schools are unequivocally aimed to promote the physical, mental, and emotional aspects of our students and teachers as they interact.